- 6 large McIntosh apples

 - In a heavy 3-qt. saucepan, combine the sugar, cream, corn syrup and butter; bring to a boil over medium-high heat.
 Cook and stir until a candy thermometer reads 245°, about 1 hour.

 - Remove from the heat.
-Working quickly, dip each apple into hot caramel mixture to completely coat, then dip the bottom into toffee bits, about 1/2 in. up the sides.
+Working quickly, dip each apple into hot caramel mixture to completely coat, then dip the bottom into toffee bits.
 Return to baking sheet; chill.

-- In a microwave, melt chocolate chips; stir until smooth.
+- In a small microwave-safe bowl, microwave chocolate chips at 50% power for 1-2 minutes or until melted; stir until smooth.
 Transfer to a small heavy-duty resealable plastic bag; cut a small hole in a corner of bag.
 Drizzle over apples.

-- Repeat with white chips.
+- Repeat with vanilla chips.
 Chill until set.
 Remove from the refrigerator 5 minutes before serving.
 Yield: 6 servings.